 Manhattan’s NYC Pride Week takes place every June.
-The marquee global gathering invites millions of gays, lesbians, transgender people and their allies to one of the largest, most over-the-top demonstrations of human rights, queer history, social progress and love anywhere in the world.
+The marquee global gathering invites millions of gays, lesbians, bisexuals, transgender people and their allies to one of the largest, most over-the-top demonstrations of human rights, queer history, social progress and love anywhere in the world.
 It’s an event everyone should experience once in their life (preferably many times!), but it’s not the City’s one and only.
 During the same month, the City’s other boroughs also come alive with dozens of other Pride parades and festivals.

 Grassroots happenings in the Bronx, Brooklyn, Queens and Staten Island celebrate the many heritages, languages, cuisines and musical styles of NYC’s famously diverse population.
 Along with the variety of offerings in Manhattan, these events are worth seeking out for unique experiences and to meet the people and cultures that make up the vibrant social fabric of NYC.